 Music Performance Programme

-The music performance programme is rooted in the curriculum, with event opportunites that include mini-concerts, recitals, talent shows and charity fundraisers, as well as whole-school choral and instrumental shows, and a bi-annual Spring Concert.
+The music performance programme is rooted in the curriculum, with event opportunities that include mini-concerts, recitals, talent shows and charity fundraisers, as well as whole-school choral and instrumental shows.

 In Middle School we offer